In 2015, sales of vinyl records grew for the eighth year in a row, with two million albums sold in the UK, the most since 1994.

 Listen to music in a most modern manner

-Though there are cheaper models on the market (iTek
+Though there are cheaper models on the market (DIGITNOW!

-ION sell an excellent range of USB-enabled players; we’d recommend the Audio Max LP, which is affordable at around £79, is well built and looks extremely smart on a desk or shelving unit.
+Audio-Technica sell an excellent range of USB-enabled players; we’d recommend the AT-LP60, which is affordable at around £89, offers good sound quality, and easy to assemble and operate.

 Unless you’re an audiophile, you're probably not investing in a record player in order to get perfect sound.
 The appeal is often in the comforting pop and crackle of the vinyl, in hearing the records exactly as they sounded the first time you played them.
 In which case, why not get a player that looks the part?

 Crosley make a genuinely gorgeous range of record players, including “briefcase” style portable players, based on the classic designs of the 60s.
-The X UO Cruiser (£100) is beautiful and sounds great.
+The Crosley Cruiser (£89) is beautiful and sounds great.

 Any audio expert will tell you that a quality record, played on a high-end system, will give you the best sound you will ever hear.
 There are even clubs in London and New York (“Classic Album Sundays”) dedicated to sitting in silence, listening to a classic record on the highest-end speakers and turntable available.